lapshinaaa/deep-learning-tasks/README.md

 Welcome to my Deep Learning Tasks repository! 🚀
 This repo contains a collection of completed deep learning exercises and experiments, implemented in Jupyter Notebooks (.ipynb).
 Each notebook explores a different aspect of deep learning — from fundamentals to advanced architectures.

-All tasks were completed as part of the *Deep Learning course (minor: Intellectual Data Analysis)* at HSE.
+All tasks were completed as part of the *Deep Learning course (minor: Intellectual Data Analysis)* as well as *Deep Learning-2 course* at HSE.
 Each notebook is self-contained; imports are provided inline, and main libraries are also listed in `requirements.txt`.

 ---